dwaehner27/PyCity-schools-homework/README.md

 April, 2021

-#Brief Analysis
+# Brief Analysis
-*Charter Schools outperform district schools
+* Charter Schools outperform district schools
-*small and medium schools performed very closely on all metrics but large school underperformed in comparison *the highest spending schools per student performed the worst
+* Small and medium schools performed very closely on all metrics but large school underperformed in comparison
+* The highest spending schools per student performed the worst

 # Assignment Instructions